J-Diaz103/Portfolio-Repo-Homework/README.md

 - mde all links work correctly will do a git push to assure that every file is where it should and will load correctly from a the link just need to add more style. page feels a bit plain but it works correctly

+3/27/
+added images to as a background to the body fixed some styling on the cards, and headers. added some text shadows, with hover effects, structured the page better, and mede it look more  appealing to the eye I will do a git push to test that everything in my files link correctly. and that my Github link works as it should.